James Craig (architect): Architectural training

 Whilst studying under Jamieson Craig would have seen and known the mason's building projects.
 These included the new Exchange building where Jamieson was chief mason.
 Through his master and such prestigious projects, Craig would have met a number of architects, including John Adam (1721–1792).
-He had designed the Exchange and was to later supervise Craig’s work in Edinburgh and elsewhere.
+He had designed the Exchange and was to later supervise Craig's work in Edinburgh and elsewhere.

 Like other apprentices, Craig was also expected to read architectural treatises, such as Palladio's books on architecture, and learn how to draw the architectutral orders, plan and survey buildings, use building materials and prepare accounts.
 The architecture books and equipment he kept in his apartment, together with sculptures of artists and writers there, indicate that Craig presented himself as a cultivated, skilled and tasteful architect.
 Like John Adam, Craig did not go on a "Grand Tour" of Europe to draw antiquities and study at academies or under other architects.

 In fact, in 1762, just three years into his apprenticeship, his father died.
 Quite what the twenty three year old apprentice decided to do then remains unrecorded.
 Surviving evidence suggests he chose to develop a career as a draughtsman and architect.

 He was due to complete his apprenticeship in 1765, and yet his name appeared in a published plan for the proposed bridge over the Nor Loch in the Scots Magazine in July 1763 North Bridge.
 Signed "James Craig Delint" it indicated his skill as a draughtsman, and intention to become known as a designer or architect.

 Although the incorporation did not record Craig submitting his "essay" for examination and being accepted into the incorporation as a freeman mason in the usual way, in June 1765 the incorporation's rolls of apprentices does noted Deacon Jamieson discharging James Craig as his apprentice.
 This same year Craig was due to sit his essay to become a freeman mason of the incorporation, but the discharge meant that he missed this exam and never formally entered the incorporation itself.
+In 1767 he claimed his bounty payment from his school for completing his apprenticeship and signed a document for the school in 1769 to certify the same.

-Instead, he set himself up as a draughtsman or architect.
-For in 1765, Craig also prepared a plan for a road running from Holyrood through the south of Canongate dating to 1765 which was completed for the Middle Road District.
+By then he had set himself up as an architect.
+Earliest works include drawings for the new bridge over Nor Loch in 1763 and then in 1765, Craig also prepared a plan for a road running from Holyrood through the south of Canongate which was completed for the Middle Road District.
+In 1766 he designed a new town plan for Edinburgh Town Council and he soon became famous for his final plan of it the following year.
+It may have been because of work that he claimed his apprenticeship to be completed four years after it was signed off by Jamieson.
 Both the bridge and road indicate Craig's interest in town planning.